KristofferStrube/Blazor.Popper/README.md

 ```
 @inject Popper Popper;
 ```
-Then you can use the popper to create a popper instance between two `ElementReference`'s like so:
+Then you can use `Popper` to create a popper instance between two `ElementReference`'s like so:
 ```csharp
 <span @ref=reference>reference</span>
 <span @ref=popper>popper</span>